-Engineering Technology Programs Broadband Networking & Communications Technology
+Engineering Technology Programs

+Broadband and Telecommunications Technology

-This Certificate Program will provide state-of-the-art capability in broadband communications, offering telecommunications skills and indepth understanding of broadband technologies dealing with fiber optics, coaxial cable, microwave, antennae and satellite communication systems as well as an in-depth understanding of required performancemonitoring techniques.
-Credits attained in the Certificate Program are transferable to the Associate Degree program in Broadband Networking & Communications Technology.
+This Certificate Program will provide state-of-the-art capability in broadband communications, offering telecommunications skills and indepth understanding of broadband technologies dealing with fiber optics, coaxial cable, microwave, antennae and satellite communication systems as well as an in-depth understanding of required performance-monitoring techniques.
+Credits attained in the Certificate Program are transferable to the Associate Degree program in Broadband and Telecommunications Technology.

-In order to provide these advanced courses to a wide audience, participants will only need a beginning background in broadband networking and communications technology, electric circuit theory, basic knowledge of Algebra I and II and fundamental knowledge of utilization of application software for quantitative analysis, system analysis and documentation.
+In order to provide these advanced courses to a wide audience, participants will only need a beginning background in Broadband and Telecommunications Technology, electric circuit theory, basic knowledge of Algebra I and II and fundamental knowledge of utilization of application software for quantitative analysis, system analysis and documentation.